Last Updated on January 22, 2024 by Sharon Advik

-So wrapping up, if you’re in the market for an ultra-wide-angle on a budget, this lens is going to take a lot of your boxes.
+So, wrapping up, if you’re in the market for an ultra-wide angle on a budget, this lens will take a lot of your boxes.

 This is an exciting lens.
 If you’re looking for the best wide-angle lens for real estate photography for the APS-C Canon camera.

-The lens is mainly made of metal and is much heavier; the zoom and focus rings are very well built.
+The lens is mainly metal and much heavier; the zoom and focus rings are well-built.

-It has the perfect stiffness that gives you a very accurate zoom and focuses pulley.
+It has the perfect stiffness, gives accurate zoom, and focuses the pulley.